open-ch/kaeter/kaeter/README.md

 kaeter release --really [--nocheckout]
 ```

-The idea is to have developer run `prepare` and your build hosts run `release` _after_ the release plan was reviewed and pushed.
+The idea is to have developer run `prepare` and your build hosts run `release` _after_ the release plan has been reviewed and pushed.